gawadx1/100-days-building-ai-products/README.md

 ---

-## 🔵 المرحلة الثانية — بناء التطبيقات الأولى (Days 21–40)
+## 🔵 Phase 2 — Building Real Applications (Days 21–40)

-> ابنِ Chatbots وRAG Systems وتطبيقات حقيقية باستخدام أشهر الـ Frameworks
+> Build Chatbots, RAG Systems, and real applications using the most popular frameworks

 ---

 ### Day 21 — RAG: Retrieval Augmented Generation

-افهم RAG من الصفر: كيف تجعل LLM يجاوب من بياناتك الخاصة بدقة.
+Understand RAG from scratch: how to make an LLM answer accurately from your own data.

 **`RAG`**